11 — Mapping 10,000 Miles of Assets is Possible with a Smartphone, Receiver and App

 Original Article: U.K. Water Utility Maps 10,000 Miles of Assets with Sub-Meter Accuracy (Sept., 2017)

 Northumbrian Water in England needed better confidence in its wastewater asset locations.
-With just iPads, the Esri Collector for ArcGIS app, and the Arrow 100, Northumbrian Water quickly and accurately mapped more than 10,000 miles of water pipeline.
+With just iPads, the Esri ArcGIS Collector app, and the Arrow 100, Northumbrian Water quickly and accurately mapped more than 10,000 miles of water pipeline.
 This allowed the utility to share more accurate asset data to maintenance crews’ dependent on reliable location data to respond quickly to service requests and maintenance issues.

 #10 — High Accuracy is Different from High Precision